talkkonnect/talkkonnect/README.md

 * To disable this screen option you can set enabled = "false"
 * Parallel and i2c interfacing to the HD44780 LCD Module are both supported and can be configured in this section
 * Valid interfacetype tag are either parallel or i2c
-* The i2c address can be optained from running the i2cdetect -y 1 command.
+* The i2c address can be obtained from running the i2cdetect -y 1 command.
 Convert the address displayed in HEX to Decimal and fill into the lcdi2caddress tag
 * The backlight function and time is also available to turn off the LCD's backlight in case of inactivity on the channel for the defined timeout period in seconds
 * The rs, e, d4, d5, d6, d7 pins are the GPIO pins that connect to the HD44780 display in parallel mode
 * NOTE!
 You cannot use the pins 2,3 on raspberry pi for anything else other than I2C mode if you want to connect an I2C display